 Stokes and Martin

-Stokes was in partnership with George Frederick Martin from about 1867, the time of his insolvency, until some time after 1891 when a fire originating in their machinery department destroyed the business premises in Caledonian Lane. ( The building ran between Little Bourke Street a.k.a ‘Post Office Place’ and Bourke Street.
+Stokes was in partnership with George Frederick Martin from about 1867 (see the medallion below), around the period of his insolvency, until some time after 1891 when a fire originating in their machinery department destroyed the business premises in Caledonian Lane. ( The building ran between Little Bourke Street a.k.a ‘Post Office Place’ and Bourke Street.
 The address was referred to as 246 1/2 Post Office Place) .

 They were not insured, and suffered losses estimated around £15,000.
 According to differing sources, either because Martin had not renewed the fire insurance, or because of the recession that occurred in Melbourne in the 1890’s, the partnership was dissolved.
 According to the Powerhouse Museum in Sydney this was in 1893.
 This could be correct as in July 1893 Stokes and Martin advertised that they had signed all their estate over to trustees for their creditors.
 It 1892, there was a report of a trial connected with fraud conducted against a bank of which Martin’s brother, Charles R. Martin was a director.
 In that, it was revealed that Stokes & Martin had owed that bank 4,000 pounds, and Charles had personally loaned the firm money.
 Although mention of a robbery at the premise of ‘Stokes and Martin’ was reported in 1898 in multiple newspapers, this was presumably in error.